applitools/Eyes.Selenium.JavaScript/README.md

 Getting Started
 ---------------
-Install eyes-selenium as a local dev dependency in your tested project:
+Install eyes.selenium as a local dev dependency in your tested project:

-    npm install eyes-selenium --save-dev
+    npm install eyes.selenium --save-dev

 Add Eyes to your tests, for example - when directly using selenium-webdriver:
 ```javascript